FarbodFarhangfar/recipe-app-api/README.md

 # recipe-app-api
 recipe app api source code

-this a small project for a cooking platform using django rest framework api and postgresql database
+project for a cooking platform

+using django and rest framework api and postgresql database

+project is test driven programming and uses docker  environment